MohammedNasri/Social-Media-Sentiment-Analysis-for-Algerian-Arabizi/README.md

 This repo contains my approach in solving the Algerian dialect sentiment analysis problem.

-The competition posed several challenges:
+The problem posed several challenges:

 1- Data collection of Algerian dialect "Arabizi" from social media using web scraping.